rufuspollock-okfn/facetview/README.rst

 View the config options near the top of the file to learn more.
 Some important points:

-* result_display - there is a long example of result display.
-It is a list of lists; each list represents a line; each line contains objects; the objects specify the field they should output, and pre and post information to surround it with
 * search_url – you need this.
 Should be an elasticsearch or SOLR query endpoint
 * search_index – your index type, solr or elasticsearch
+* result_display - there is a long example of result display.
+It is a list of lists; each list represents a line; each line contains objects; the objects specify the field they should output, and pre and post information to surround it with
+* display_images - if this is set to true, then facetview will attempt to find the first http://... that ends with .jpg / .jpeg / .png / .gif in each record;
+  if one is found, it will be displayed in the search result as a 100 x (up to) 150 px thumbnail
 * default_url_params – parameters to pass through with every query; should include “wt”:”json” for SOLR queries to return JSON, and probably “facet.mincount”:1 for SOLR queries to ignore zero counts on facet values